rocochallenge/rocochallenge.github.io/RoCo2026/docs/overview.md

 `P_correct` = number of correctly assembled parts after recovery,
 `P_total` = total parts in final state.

+## Definition of Parts and Assembly Correctness (Task 1–3)
+A correctly assembled part is defined as a part that is successfully picked and placed at its intended target position with the correct spatial configuration.
+If a part is successfully picked but placed at an incorrect position or with an incorrect configuration, it is considered partially correct and receives a half-score (0.5).
+Parts that are not picked, are dropped, or remain incorrectly placed receive a score of 0.

+---

 ## 📅 Time Schedule
 **Cadence:** Preparation → Public Release → Online Competition (Simulation track) → Onsite Finals (Onsite track)